Summer EBT Playbook & Implementation Toolkit

 Additional resources

 Code for America has developed in-depth materials to supplement the playbook.
-These resources include best practices for creating self-service parent portals that give parents timely information about their child’s eligibility, detailed guidance on the database requirement per the Interim Final Rule, and tips for record linkage and data aggregation.
+These resources include: best practices for creating self-service parent portals that give parents timely information about their child’s eligibility, detailed guidance on the database requirement per the Interim Final Rule, tips for record linkage and data aggregation, and technical guidance on implementing address validation technology, which facilitates successful card delivery, ultimately decreasing program costs and increasing program effectiveness.